QuintenQVD0/pterodactyl-documentation/docs/community/creating_eggs/creating_a_custom_egg.md

 * `xml`

 :::tip
-If you want to use egg non stock variables in the configuration parser you mist reference them as `{{server.build.env.ENVNAME}}` or just `{{env.ENVNAME}}`.
+If you want to use egg non stock variables in the configuration parser you must reference them as `{{server.build.env.ENVNAME}}` or just `{{env.ENVNAME}}`.
 Do not forget to to replace `ENVNAME` with the actual enviroment name you have setup.
 :::

 Once you have defined a parser, we then define a `find` block which tells the Daemon what specific elements to find